Day 1

 Continue your travel itinerary to Northern Argentina.
 At the appropriate time, we’ll pick you up and drive you to the airport.

 Upon arrival, we’ll meet at the airport and we’ll drive you to your hotel.
 Take the rest of the afternoon to explore the city.
-Bear in mind that this is a stress-free hub: la siesta (mid-day nap) is kind of a religious ritual for locals, which means that between 1 pm and 5 pm shops are usually closed.
+Bear in mind that this is a stress-free hub: la siesta (mid-day nap) is kind of a religious ritual for locals, which means that between 1 pm and 5 pm, shops are usually closed.

 Salta is the selected jumping-off point for travelers seeking to explore the North of Argentina.
-From here, you can visit the most outstanding natural wonders of the area: the Humahuaca Gorge, and the Seven Colors Hill located in Jujuy, a bordering province which is also famous worldwide.
+From here, you can visit the most outstanding natural wonders of the area: the Humahuaca Gorge, and the Seven Colors Hill located in Jujuy, a bordering province that is also famous worldwide.

 What to do on your first day touring Salta?

-Salta has it all: the geographical diversity (red, green and brown-tinted mountains) and the vast history—it is in these time-honored lands that men fought for the freedom of Argentina.
+Salta has it all: the geographical diversity (red, green, and brown-tinted mountains) and the vast history—it is in these time-honored lands that men fought for the freedom of Argentina.
 Make the most of your time in the city and:

 Day 10

 Today you’ll travel to the clouds—no exaggeration!
-We’ll pick you up at your hotel to start a two day trip to Purmamarca and the Great Salt Flats, a white solid ocean, 13000 feet above sea level!
+We’ll pick you up at your hotel to start a two-day trip to Purmamarca and the Great Salt Flats, a white solid ocean, 13000 feet above sea level!

 We’ll keep on traveling to Santa Rosa de Tastil, a pre-Incan city of the XIII century, and right after, to San Antonio de los Cobres, the HQ of the Pachamama (Mother Earth) Celebration.
 The “salty” cherry on top will be the surreal landscape of the Great Salt Flats.
 The natural light and reflections provide perfect opportunities for endless photo fun.
 Test your creativity!
 And be careful of where you put your feet: there are artificial water pools in the area.